Alison Goldfrapp

-Alison Elizabeth Margaret Goldfrapp (born 13 May 1966) is an English musician and record producer, known as the vocalist of English electronic music duo Goldfrapp.
+Alison Elizabeth Margaret Goldfrapp (born 13 May 1966) is an English musician and record producer, known as the founder, vocalist and namesake of English electronic music duo Goldfrapp.

 Early life and education

-Alison Elizabeth Margaret Goldfrapp was born on the 13th May 1966, in Enfield, London, the youngest of six children.
+Alison Elizabeth Margaret Goldfrapp was born on the 13 May 1966, in Enfield, London, the youngest of six children.
 Her mother, Isabella Barge, was a nurse.
 Her father, Nicholas Goldfrapp, had been an army officer, and worked in advertising.
 Goldfrapp's surname is of German origin.

 While Alison was growing up, her family moved frequently, eventually settling in Alton, Hampshire, where Alison attended the independent Alton Convent School.
 She sang in a choir at the school and has said that she loved being in a school with nuns.
 However, she was forced to leave at age 11 after failing the senior exam, and attended the local comprehensive school, Amery Hill School.

 She moved into a squat in London aged 16, then lived in Belgium for a brief time.
 Four years later, she went to art school, where she started experimenting with music.